Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 1. Employer-sponsored plan: Typically, new employees eligible for health care can enroll on their hire date.
 Subsequent changes to your policy may be limited to a re-enrollment period, usually during the last month or two of each year.

-2. Private insurance: You should be able to enroll in a private plan and make changes to the plan anytime.
+2. Private insurance: You should be able to enroll in a private plan and make changes to the plan during the open enrollment period.

 3. Marketplace policy: The ACA created healthcare.gov, which allows Americans to use tax credits to help pay for health care premiums.
 The site has open enrollment near the end of each year.
 You can also apply for a particular enrollment period if you’ve lost health care or experienced a significant life change, such as a birth or death in the family.

 5. Medicare: Medicare enrollment should be open during the three months before the month in which you turn 65 and during the three months after your 65th birthday month.
-You can also enroll later, but doing so could impact your level of coverage.
+You can also enroll later, but doing so may affect your coverage level.
+Agr 65 is also the age you should enroll in TRICARE for Life if you are a retired military member or a qualifying survivor.

 Comparing Health Care Plans